 Spring flowering shrubs bring such a lot of colour into the garden early in the year.
 There are some great spring flowering shrubs and some of the most attractive flowering shrubs, with the showiest blooms, are often deciduous.
 This means in winter the deciduous shrubs will be bare, which is why it can be a good idea to plant a mix of evergreens and deciduous shrubs to create all round interest.

 Popular spring shrubs are are Rhododendrons and Azalea.
 These are easy to grow, provided you have acid soil, they need little or no attention and have great showy blooms as illustrated above right.

-The centre image is Camellia Japonica, also lovely shrub, but not so easy to grow.
-It too likes acid soil, but is much more fussy about its growing conditions - more info.
+Also, as shown in the centre image, Camellia Japonica, another lovely shrub, but not so easy to grow.
+It too likes acid soil, but Camellias are fussy about growing conditions - more info.
 When planting a Camellia it is definitely a case of "right place right plant".
-One problem with Camellias is that especially when planted in the wrong spot the blooms are easily browned by frost and the foliage may not be as glossy green as illustrated.
+One problem with Camellias if are planted in the wrong spot,the blooms are easily browned by frost and the foliage may not be as glossy green as illustrated.
 There is more information on the Growing Camillia page, including advice on where to plant Camellia for the best results.

 If you have a shrub or plant in your garden and don't know what it is or how to look after it, why not e-mail a photo to the Sunday Gardener for help